Enlarged Prostate

 One of the most common men's health issues associated with aging is an enlarged prostate.
 If you're noticing bothersome issues with urination, your prostate could be the problem.

-Trust us to comprehensively evaluate and treat any symptoms caused by your enlarged prostate because we offer the region's only truly comprehensive men's sexual and reproductive health services through all stages of your life.
-Our urology services are also repeatedly ranked among the nation's best by U.S. News & World Report.
+Trust UC San Diego Health to comprehensively evaluate and treat any symptoms caused by your enlarged prostate because we offer the region's only truly comprehensive men's sexual and reproductive health services through all stages of your life.
+Our urology services are repeatedly ranked among the top 50 in the nation by U.S. News & World Report.

 What Is Benign Prostatic Hyperplasia (BPH)?